 The country of France is known for its romance, French baguettes, and the major role it has played in the creation of the most popular gambling games known today.
-With online gambling being the latest phenomenon taking the world by storm, it is only fair to assume that the French would be the first to dip their hands in the butter.
+With online gambling sites being the latest phenomenon taking the world by storm, it is only fair to assume that the French would be the first to dip their hands in the butter.

 Unfortunately, this could not be any less accurate.
-It seems that while certain forms of online gambling were legalized nearly a decade ago, the most popular forms of online gambling, including roulette and slot games, are banned from the country.
+It seems that while certain forms of online gambling were legalised nearly a decade ago, the most popular forms of online gambling, including roulette and slot games, are banned from the country.

 This is quite odd, seeing as how gambling has been present throughout the years.
 It is especially odd, seeing as how the French were responsible for the creation of various popular games, including the roulette wheel.
 This was invented by Blaise Pascal, a French mathematician.
 Chemin de Fer, the original baccarat version, also originates from the country of love.
 Then, of course, there is Parimutuel betting that also comes with its French origins.

-All in all, it is expected that the country that has done so much for the gambling industry would be one of the top players in the market.
+All in all, it is expected that the country that has done so much for the gambling industry would be one of the top players in the EU online gambling market.
 In this guide, we’ll take a look at how the French laws and regulations have developed over the years.
 We’ll also dive into the legalities to find out what options are available for French players looking to take part in online gambling entertainment.

 It’s interesting to note that while roulette was created in France in the 17th Century, it is illegal to play online in the country today.
 But let’s start at the beginning.
 The first form of gambling was legalised in May 1539 by Francis I. This was the lottery known as Blanque at the time, from which a large fixed annual fee was paid to the Treasury.
 Over the years many of the French monarchy leaders decided to ban gambling.
 One could say it was a hot and cold topic with many leaders having different views.
 The same was for "on and off again" laws.